**Due to COVID-19, we have made changes to our rules re-submitting app ideas; please click here for more information.**

 - Any submission items you want judges to review must be in English or have English subtitles.
 However, apps can have text in other languages.
 For example, buttons, logos, and labels can have words in languages other than English.

-- You can submit technologies, in addition to your app prototype, such as hardware, wearable devices, AI, or VR technology.
+- Mobile app submissions may include additional components such as hardware, wearable devices, or VR technology.
 However, your team's submission must contain a mobile app prototype.

 Intellectual Property

-All submissions are the property of the submitting team, the students have full ownership over their source code, business plan, and pitch video.
+All submissions are the property of the submitting team, the students have full ownership over their AI prototype, source code, business plan, technical and pitch videos.

-Eligibility: If you'd like to register, learn more about the eligibility criteria
+Eligibility: Learn more about the eligibility criteria if you'd like to register.

 Submission Rules for Mentors